Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

 for the scissors and the spin-flip resonances.
 The low-energy upbend is modeled as a simple exponential \cite{PhysRevC.78.064307}.
 From the shape of the non-normalized $\gamma$SF there are no obvious signs of a scissors resonance which is consistent with the relatively low estimated axial deformation of $\beta_2 = ~0.05$ \cite{Hilaire07} and has been omitted from further consideration in the model for the $\gamma$SF.
 The assumed M1 strength contributions are thus

 where $E_\text{sf}$ is the mean energy, $\Gamma_\text{sf}$ is the width and $\sigma_\text{sf}$ the cross-section of the spin-flip resonance.
-The slope of the upbend is $\eta$, $C$ the zero-limit and the assumption of M1 strength is based on results from shell model calculations \cite{PhysRevLett.111.232504,Frauendorf22,Brown2014,PhysRevLett.119.052502}.
+The parameters of the upbend, $\eta$ and $C$ have no physical interpretation and are treated as free parameters chosen to best describe the shape of the upbend.
+The assumption for the M1 multipolarity of the upbend is based on results from shell model calculations \cite{PhysRevLett.111.232504,Frauendorf22,Brown2014,PhysRevLett.119.052502} and from a measurement albeit not conclusively \cite{Jones2018}.